 In light of what has been said about exploding and vanishing gradients problems, let’s see how Resnets can help mitigate these issues.
 The core idea behind Resnets is using so-called skip connections or shortcuts.
 This means taking the activations from one layer and feeding them to another layer deeper in the network architecture.
 This architectural choice, depicted in the figure below, is called residual block.

 Residual networksare obtained by stacking many residual blocks on top of each other.

 How can this help tackle the gradients problems mentioned above?

-One undeniable fact is that a residual block easily learns the identity function.
+A residual block easily learns the identity function.

 Suppose is close to zero.
 Then if no skip connections are present, would also be close to zero, and so would be all other activations deeper in the network architecture.
 On the contrary, when skip connections are present, one would have .
 Not only has this been shown not to affect performance, but it also improves it as it allows a better descent along the gradient during the training process.

 One possible interpretation of such an improvement is that the skip connections might allow the network to “remember” the information stored in the earlier layers.
 The idea of storing additional information from earlier layers is also behind the main principle of Long Short Term Memory (LSTM) networks, a state-of-the-art deep learning model used for time-series analyses and language models .

 But wait, there’s more!
 Resnets have another intriguing characteristic.
 In , researchers have shown that it’s possible to write the activation functions of a residual block for each layer l as:

 where are the parameters of the network (weights and biases) for layer l and is a generic nonlinear function associated with the network architecture.